Welcome to Osprey Class

 Teaching Staff: Miss Walker, Mrs Knight and Miss Dixon

-In Y5, children are expected to read daily for at least 30 minutes at a time.
-They are encouraged to read a range of reading material including their favourite/current reading books from home as well as library books from school, colour banded books from the school's reading scheme, comics, newspapers and Rising Stars e-books.
+In Y5, children are expected to read four time a week for at least 30 minutes.
+They are encouraged to read a range of reading material including their favourite book, current reading books from home as well as library books from school, colour banded books from the school's reading scheme, comics and newspapers.

-Each time a child reads, their reading record must be signed.
-For every 10 signatures, a raffle ticket will be issued for a chance to win our wonderful reading hampers.
+Their reading record must be signed by an adult four times a week.
+For every 10 signatures, a raffle ticket will be issued for a chance to win our Wonderful Reading Hampers.

 Children will also be able to supplement their reading through TOP TEN READS and the WONDROUS BOOK CLUB!